DeltaCopy/dev-aws-cdk/README.md

 # dev-aws-cdk
-Development scripts for building infrastructure on AWS
+Python scripts for building infrastructure on AWS using the Cloud Development Kit